 With its potential to boost economic development, the massive Belt and Road Initiative (BRI) infrastructure project across the globe has garnered a lot of attention.
 On the other hand, more energy use and environmental degradation have resulted from this expansion.
 Because of this, the BRI has proposed a new concept called green BRI in an effort to reduce its environmental effect.
 Findings from a study that using the Generalized Method of Moments approach indicate a robust negative relationship between environmental degradation and economic development.
 This finding emphasizes the need for green finance to mitigate environmental degradation and boost economic development.
-To reach the Development Goals by Sustainable 2030. public partnership between and commercial organizations is crucial.
+To reach the Sustainable Development Goals by 2030, this partnership between public and commercial organizations is crucial.